openzipkin/openzipkin.github.io/pages/architecture.md

 Zipkin was initially built to store data on Cassandra since Cassandra is scalable, has a flexible schema, and is heavily used within Twitter.
 However, we made this component pluggable.
-In addition to Cassandra, We support Redis and MySQL.
+In addition to Cassandra, we support Redis and MySQL.

 ### Zipkin Query Service